SupImDos/pydantic-argparse/docs/usage/arguments/commands.md

 ## Overview
-`pydantic-argparse` provides functionality for commands.
+`pydantic-args` provides functionality for commands.
 A command is a positional command-line argument that can be followed by its own specific subset of command-line arguments.
 For example: `command --arg abc`.